xxswingxx/la_nave_nodriza/README.md

 * lnn_page_discounts: Discounts (if any).
 Used in the course page itself.
 * lnn_page_remaining: Remaining places.
 Used in the course page itself.
 * lnn_page_call_to_action: The href where the user will be redirected to buy the tickets.
 Used in the course page itself.
+* lnn_page_contact_form_message: The message that will be shown in the contact section.